-Since her training, Sr. Theresia has helped to expand SCO’s outreach in the community to help open four schools, a bakery, a medical clinic and a nursing school.
+Since her training, Sr. Theresia has created a constitution for the old age home and has also helped to expand SCO’s outreach in the community to help open four schools, a bakery, a medical clinic and a nursing school.
 Sr. Theresia has used these other institutions to help with her main duty at the nursing home.

 “Normally our schools visit the care facility on the weekends to entertain the old ladies and to help clean the facility and care for the gardens,” said Sr. Theresia